DigiBP/Team-Apples/README.md

 ### Message Post HTTP make a request modules
 - The message intermediate catch event in Camunda serves as a waiting state for a specific message to arrive.
 In the cases below, it is waiting for the message indicating the client's request for either, free trial license, yearly license or renewal of license.
 - Once the message intermediate catch event is triggered, Camunda captures the event and continues with the workflow.
+- The HTTP make a request module should include the same message name as defined in the message intermatediate catch event in the BPMN model.
+- The payload looks like this:

 ![image](https://github.com/DigiBP/Team-Apples/assets/127504199/9b760304-51af-4ccf-9d5e-7aeb4133845d)